- Why Are Reunions Important?

 - What Is Truth?

-- What Does the Book of Mormon Teach About the Millennium?
+- What Does the Book of Mormon Teach About Corruption?

-- What Does the Book of Mormon Teach About the Second Coming of Jesus Christ?
+- What Does the Book of Mormon Teach About the Creation of the Earth?

 - After the Trial of Your Faith - Ether 12:6